Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/schedule.md

     - R3.
 Tools should have associated YouTube videos uploaded by tool owners.
     - R4.
 User can be redirected to a Youtube video appropriate to their search
 - F8.
 Notifications
     - R1.
-User can receive notification when a tool they require is listed
+User can receive notification when they receive a message
-    - R2.
-Notification will show the tool and availability status